Eric McClure: Team ownership

 On July 28, 2015, McClure and former Nationwide driver Hal Martin formed Martin-McClure Racing, a K&N Pro Series East team.
 Among the team's drivers were Chad Finchum and Austin Cindric.

 McClure stepped away from the team in 2018 after his domestic violence arrest.

 Personal life

 McClure was born in Chilhowie, Virginia, and was a graduate of Emory and Henry College.
 He was married to Miranda from 2004 until their divorce in 2018, and had seven daughters.

-McClure's home in Abingdon, Virginia suffered major damage in an April 27, 2011 tornado.
+McClure's home in Abingdon, Virginia, suffered major damage in an April 27, 2011 tornado.
 However, McClure and his family sat out the storm in their basement and were uninjured.

 On February 11, 2018, McClure was arrested for domestic violence.
+McClure plead no contest to a misdemeanor domestic violence charge and sentenced to 12 months probation, substance abuse counseling, and was ordered to undergo a mental health assessment.
+McClure's ex-wife said that McClure choked her and hit her in front of their children.

 Death

 McClure died on May 2, 2021, at the age of 42 after suffering from serious health issues, including diagnosis of a severe musculoskeletal disorder in the summer of 2019.
 He was engaged to Keira Brinegar Tibbs at the time of his death.